websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

 In this example, a schema called `Article` represents the important data for the use of this API.
 The `Article` entity contains an integer (`userId`) and three string values (`id`, `title`, and `content`) as its fields (or `properties`), which are the important pieces of data for this API to return.
 See the [OpenAPI specification](https://swagger.io/docs/specification/data-models/data-types/) for a list of supported data types for schemas.

+The schema also determines what to call the resource classes when REST Builder builds the scaffolding and templates for your code, in the "resources" files.
+In this example, because the schema is called `Article`, the implementation logic belongs in the `ArticleResourceImpl` class.

 ### Define Your APIs

 Finally, add the `paths` block, which must include all APIs that you plan to implement with REST Builder.
-Add each API to a path, with either `get` or `post` (for a GET or POST request):
+Add each API to a path:

 ```
 paths: